 In December of 1955, a seamstress by the name of Rosa Parks refused to move to the back of the bus, per the request of the driver.
 So began the legendary Montgomery Bus Boycotts, which came to be known as one of the most important civil rights protests in U.S. history—and thanks to Parks and a community of fiercely dedicated supporters, Montgomery's bus system was racially integrated in the summer of 1956.

 Today, you can learn all about Parks' path toward social justice at the Rosa Parks Museum, located at Troy University's Montgomery campus.

-In Chicago, there's simply no shortage of ways to celebrate Black History Month.
-Head to the Windy City and you'll be greeted by a rich music culture—blues, jazz, and black gospel—as well as museums, historical sites, celebrations of black artists, and much more.
-Chicago is arguably one of the very best places to learn about black artists in the U.S.; be sure to make time for artist Roger Carter's tribute to iconic black men at his exhibit, Black Heroes, at Gallery Guichard.
-You can also learn a vast amount about black writers in America at the American Writer's Museum.
+In Chicago, there's simply no shortage of ways to celebrate Black history.
+Head to the Windy City and you'll be greeted by a rich music culture—blues, jazz, and Black gospel—as well as museums, historical sites, celebrations of Black artists, and much more.
+Chicago is arguably one of the very best places to learn about Black artists in the U.S.; be sure to make time for artist Roger Carter's tribute to iconic Black men at his exhibit, Black Heroes, at Gallery Guichard.
+You can also learn a vast amount about Black writers in America at the American Writer's Museum.

 While New York City is a perfectly good place to learn about Black history in the U.S., we're going to recommend that you head upstate (about 4.5 hours from Manhattan) to Auburn, where you can spend an afternoon exploring the Harriet Tubman Home.
 Here, you can take a guided tour of Tubman's homestead, and learn all about the core values of the Underground Railroad's heroine.

 Learn about African American art, history, and culture at the California African American Museum, the Getty Museum, or the Museum of Tolerance.
 Grab a bite during your trip at My Two Cents, helmed by chef Alisa Reynolds, for some delicious, California-style soul food.